 The U.S. has five years from the date of signing to amend its credit for reinsurance laws and regulations to conform with the requirements of the Covered Agreement or face federal preemption determinations by the FIO.
-To address the requirements of the Covered Agreement, the National Association of Insurance Commissioners ("NAIC") has formally adopted plans to revise the existing credit for reinsurance model law and model regulation to conform with the requirements of the Covered Agreement with the expectation that states will adopt and implement the modified model law and regulation.
-In addition, the NAIC plans to adopt reinsurance collateral requirements for reinsurers domiciled in NAIC qualified jurisdictions, other than those in the EU, consistent with those in the Covered Agreement provided the qualified jurisdictions also comply with the group capital mutual recognition and information sharing provisions of the Covered Agreement.
+To address the requirements of the Covered Agreement, the National Association of Insurance Commissioners ("NAIC") has formally adopted revisions to its existing credit for reinsurance model law and model regulation to conform with the requirements of the Covered Agreement with the expectation that states will adopt and implement the modified model law and regulation by September 2022.

-On December 18, 2018, the U.S. and the United Kingdom ("UK") signed a separate Covered Agreement consistent with the U.S.-EU Covered Agreement to coordinate regulation of the insurance industry doing business in the U.S. and UK in the event the UK leaves the EU in March 2019.
-Consistent with steps taken when the U.S. signed the U.S.-EU Covered Agreement in 2017, Treasury and the USTR also issued a policy statement regarding implementation of the U.S.-UK Covered Agreement affirming the role that state insurance regulators play as the primary supervisors of the insurance industry.
-The signing begins a review period in the UK that lasts for 21 legislative days.
-The Covered Agreement has also been submitted to Congress on December 11, 2018 for a period of 90 calendar days after which the U.S.-UK Covered Agreement may become effective without further congressional approval.
+On December 19, 2018, the U.S. and the United Kingdom ("UK") signed a separate Covered Agreement consistent with the U.S.-EU Covered Agreement to coordinate regulation of the insurance industry doing business in the U.S. and UK in the event the UK leaves the EU.
+Consistent with the U.S.-EU Covered Agreement signed in 2017, Treasury and the USTR also issued a policy statement regarding implementation of the Agreement affirming the role that state insurance regulators play as the primary supervisors of the U.S. insurance industry.
+The Agreement will become effective once U.S. and UK governments exchange written notifications that they have completed all domestic internal requirements and procedures.
+This is anticipated to occur when the UK is no longer covered by the Agreement following the UK withdrawal from the EU.